 GBW now operates across 100 countries and is owned by GAPbuster Worldwide.
 In the UK, Gapbuster Limited has offices in Middlesex and was established in 2003.

 How does GBW mystery shopping work?

 Signing up was quite simple.
 They ask for your usual details plus some extras such as employment history.
 I think they are checking that you haven’t worked for certain companies but may also be looking to see if you have any customer service experience.

 Then came the hard part.
 Once you’ve signed up, you need to complete “orientation”.
 Now, there were around seven companies that you could mystery shop for.
 Each one has a training manual and they all vary in length.
 One of these is around 30 pages long so takes some time to get through.

 And then comes the test… and only 100% will do.
 This particular one was 35 questions and you only get two attempts to pass.
 Typically, I scored 34 the first time around.
 Luckily, it tells you your mistakes and I managed to get through the second time around.

 With that done, I tried the orientation with a couple of other companies.
 Fortunately, most were nowhere near as intense and had far fewer questions to answer.
 Feeling proud of myself I could see what jobs were available… and apparently, there were none.
 I had actually jumped the gun a bit and it takes a couple of days for them to appear.

 A long wait?

-Since then I have received several offers for similar jobs, the most being £25.
-It appears the less time you have to complete the job, the more money they offer.
+Since then, I have received several offers for similar jobs, the most being £25.
+It appears that the sooner they need a secret shopper job completed, the more money they offer you.

-If you would like to sign up to GBW mystery shopping or find out more, then follow the link here.
+If you would like to sign up for GBW mystery shopping or find out more, click on the button below.